-A transition system ST is given by a set of states $\Sigma$ , a set of initial states Init and a binary relation $\mathcal{R}$ on $\Sigma$ .
+A transition system \mathcal{ST} is given by a set of states Σ , a set of initial states Init and a binary relation \mathcal{R} on Σ .

 The set of terminal states Term defines specific states, identifying particular states associated with a termination state; this set can be empty, in which case the transition system does not terminate; this aspect can be used to model operating system programs that do not and should not terminate.
-We use the term system rather than program because we can describe more general entities than programs. in the computer sense, but also because this formalism can be used for interactive, concurrent, distributed or hybrid applications.
+We use the term system rather than program because we can describe more general entities than program. in the computer sense, but also because this formalism can be used for interactive, concurrent, distributed or hybrid applications1.
 Our definition is general, but we will apply it first to discrete systems.
 The idea is to observe transformations on the states of the system.
 Before modelling a system by a transition system, we must observe what constitutes the state of the system and induce transformations that operate on that state.
-A transformation is caused by an event that updates a temperature from a sensor, or a computer updating a computer variable, or an actuator sending a signal to a controlled entity.
+A transformation is caused by an event that updates a temperature from a sensor, or a computer updating a computer variable, or an actuator sending a signal to a controlled entity or a biology evolution.
 An observation of a system S is based on the following points: